 Saunders-Roe (SARO) Skeeter AOP.12 (XN344).
 Designed by Cieva from 1948 development continued by Saunders Roe from 1951, when they were taken over.
 The Skeeter was the first helicopter to operate with the British Army Air Corp (AAC).
 Eventually 64 AOP.12 variants were produced for the AAC and delivered from 1958 to replace the Auster in servce.
 It was later replaced by the Sioux and Scout from 1967.

 |Left to right: 1941 Gloster-Whittle E.28/39 (W4041/G) Britain's first jet aircraft test pilot Gerry Sayer flew it for the first time on May 15, 1941, using the jet engine developed by Frank Whittle.
 The testing lead to the development of the first British jet fighter the Gloster Meteor which entered service in July 1944.

 Messerschmitt Me 163B-1a Komet (191316 'Yellow 6' later possibly AM210) The only rocket propelled aircraft to enter service.
 Flying the very fast but volatile Me163, Luftwaffe pilots of Jagdgeschwader (JG) 400 managed to shoot down nine allied aircraft from August 1944.
-It is one the 21 aircraft that were captured by the British at Husam and assigned the Air Ministry serial numbers AM200 to AM220.
+It is one of the 21 aircraft that were captured by the British at Husam and assigned the Air Ministry serial numbers AM200 to AM220.

 Hawker P.1127 (XP831) VSTOL Experimental Aircraft this is the first prototype which lead to the Kestrel and the Harrier (the world's first operational vertical take-off and landing (VTOL) jet fighter), it achieved vertical a take-off on October 21, 1960.